The true story of 2020

 It is a story of frustration.
 Frustration over vaccine distribution was paramount in my field.
 While child care operates as a major driver of the economy, its value is still not completely recognized.
 Significant advocacy efforts were needed to get teachers working in child care programs on the same vaccination distribution level as teachers in schools.

 It is a story of great relief.
-When our first teachers received the vaccine, I was overcome with relief.
-Every report of a negative test result brought relief.
+Relieve with every report of a negative test result.
 Each time federal and state funding came there was relief.
+Relief when our first teachers received the vaccine.

-This has certainly been the toughest year I have experienced during my career in child care.
-Now that March is here my gaze can return to hope.
+This has certainly been the toughest year I have experienced during my career.
+Now that Spring is here my gaze can return to hope.
 Days are longer and PIC children are thriving.
 Vaccination education and access grows.
 Our advocacy efforts are being heard in new ways.

 Very early on, PIC adopted the motto that “we are all in this together” and I think that this attitude of partnership will continue to carry us through.